Zihad550/Zihad550/README.md

 # Jehad Hossain

 I'm 21 years old Software Developer.

-I'm comfortable working with JavaScript, Typescript, React, Vue, Node, Express, and MongoDB.
-I have developed several web applications with these technologies.
-I Have developed E-commerce, Landing Page, booking, and portfolio sites.
+With 3 years of working experience with Typescript, Javascript, React, Vue, Node, Express, and MongoDB.

 I like to learn new technologies and do real-world projects with them.

-Currently, I'm learning Typescript and Go.
+Currently, I'm learning CI/CD and Go.

 <!-- ## Programming languages and libraries -->